projectcalico/vpp-dataplane/docs/pods/tuntap.md

-# L2 interafce support in pods
+# Tuntap interfaces in VPP

+By default pods are configured with TUN interfaces.

-Pods use an L3 interface per default (tun interface in VPP).
-However, we also support having L2 interfaces (tap), via this [annotation](config.md#L99):
+We also support having L2 interfaces (tap), via this [annotation](config.md#L99):

 ````yaml
 apiVersion: v1